Ayub Khan Din: Career

-As an actor, Khan Din appeared in some 20 British films and TV series in the late 1980s and he was cast in the co-lead role of Sammy in Hanif Kureishi's film Sammy and Rosie Get Laid (1987) with Frances Barber.
-Throughout the late 1980s and early 1990s, he worked extensively on the stage debuting at the Royal National Theatre.
+As an actor, Khan Din appeared in some 20 British films and TV series in the late 1980s.
+He was cast in the co-lead role of Sammy in Hanif Kureishi's film Sammy and Rosie Get Laid (1987) with Frances Barber.
+Throughout the late 1980s and early 1990s, he worked extensively on the stage, debuting at the Royal National Theatre.
 He was one of the leading characters in the film The Idiot (1992).

 In the mid 1990s, Khan Din began writing plays, the first was East is East (1996) first produced by Tamasha Theatre Company in co-production with the Royal Court and Birmingham Repertory Theatre.
 It is often cited as one of the key works to bring Asian culture to mainstream British audiences.
 The play, published by Nick Hern Books, was nominated for a 1998 Laurence Olivier Theatre Award for Best New Comedy.
 The play draws very much from Khan-Din's own childhood in Salford, where he grew up in a large family with a British Pakistani father and a white British mother.
 They had ten children.
 The marriage was abusive and violent but his father nursed his mother when she was dying of Alzheimer's disease.
 After her death, he returned to Pakistan but died before the first performance of the play.
 In interviews, Khan-Din has said that the young boy Sajid Khan is a self-portrait, and that Sajid's parents are very exact portraits of his own parents.

 The film version of East is East (1999) stars Om Puri as the father and Linda Bassett as the mother.
 Khan Din adapted his own play, and won both a British Independent Film Award and a London Critics' Circle Film Award for his screenplay, as well as being nominated for two BAFTA Awards for Best Adapted Screenplay and the Carl Foreman Award for the Most Promising Newcomer, he was also nominated for a European Film Award for Best European Screenwriter.